telerik/fiddler-docs/Generate-Traffic/Tasks/ResendRequest.md

 Resend a Request
 ================

-You can resend a request directly from the **Sessions List**, or save sessions to resend in the **Composer**.
+You can resend a request directly from the **Sessions List**, or save requests to resend in the **Composer**.

-Resend a Session from the Sessions List
+Resend a Request from the Sessions List
 ---------------------------------------

 1. Select one or more sessions in the Sessions List.